wp-plugins/gravity-forms-wysiwyg-ckeditor/readme.txt

 == Changelog ==

 = 1.5.2 =
-* FIX: Resolve issue with field settings on expanding after removing fields in the form editor.
+* FIX: Resolve issue with field settings not expanding after removing a field in the form editor.

 = 1.5.1 =
 * FIX: Resolve issues with CKeditor not loading for single page forms.